 It gives us freedom.
 We are finally taking that leap to retirement.
-It is something that so many people dream about, but people may never achieve it until later in life.
+So many people dream about it, but people may never achieve it until later in life.

 Health insurance is another big one.
 In the U.S., healthcare is tied to employment.
-The ACA really does help this out a bit, but it is always better to have some sort of employment that gives healthcare.
+The ACA does help this out a bit, but it is always better to have some employment that gives healthcare.

 If your spouse has health care tied to their job, then this can be a huge benefit as well.